 Your AI Built Website Won't Go Live

-Why Lovable, Bolt, and Cursor demos break in production, and what to fix first
+Why Lovable, Bolt, and Cursor demos break on a live site, and what to fix first

 Built your business site with Lovable, Bolt, or Cursor?
-If deploy, login, payments, or real users broke it, this plain-language checklist covers env setup, security basics, and reliability before you hire help.
+If publishing, login, payments, or real users broke it, this plain-language checklist covers host settings, security basics, and reliability before you hire help.

 Published June 2026 by Batteries Included